max837381/quartz/content/Bayes Box.md

 ---
-title: Bayes Box
-date created: "Wednesday, February 1st 2023, 1:34:35 am"
-date modified: "Thursday, May 25th 2023, 1:25:20 am"
 ---

-Bayes Box is a tool for visualizing the relationships between *Probability Distribution* and events.
+Bayes Box is a tool for visualizing the relationships between [Probability Distribution](Probability%20Distribution.md) and events.
 It is based on [Bayes Theorem](Bayes%20Theorem.md), which states that the [Probability](Probability.md) of an event, given some prior knowledge, can be calculated by multiplying the [prior probability](Prior%20Probability.md) of the event by the probability of the event given the prior knowledge.
 This is expressed using the following formula:

 $$P(A|B) = \frac{P(B|A)P(A)}{P(B)}$$